 1. We believe in one holy and eternal God who exists as Father, Son and Holy Spirit.

-2. We believe that all of creation—this unfolding universe with its many worlds, visible and invisible, known and unknown—exists because God created, sustains and guides all.
+2. We believe that all of creation—this unfolding universe with its many worlds and galaxies, visible and invisible, known and unknown—exists because God created, sustains and guides all.

 3. We believe that humanity in its totality is fallen and is broken by sin.